TLDR: Not really.

-The first option, and this is what I do with most of my photos, is to scan the negatives and get them printed.
+The first option is to scan the negatives and get them printed.
 The service I use charges 9 pence (though there are often offers that make it much less than this) for a 6” by 4” print.
 Obviously, because I have digitised my negatives, this would be exactly the same regardless of whether you used a film or digital camera – there is no cost benefit to digital over film here.

 Where film starts to work out cheaper though is when you are looking at larger prints.
-You’ll use the same chemicals (and almost the same process) that you used to develop your film to make a print in the dark-room.
+You can often use the same chemicals that you used to develop your film to make a print in the dark-room.
 Yes, you’ll pay for paper, but on a per-print basis this is significantly cheaper than buying larger prints of digital photos.
 For example, 25 sheets of 8” by 10” paper will set you back about £17 – 68 pence per sheet, whereas to get a digital print of the same size will cost you £1.25.
 The difference of 57 pence is more than enough to cover our 12 pence per photo cost of developing, and the same again to make up all the chemistry you’d need to develop paper prints (even assuming we’ll be making up more to fill up trays).

 There you have it – shooting a roll of film costs less than a pint, and, in the very specific case of wanting an 8” by 10” print its cheaper than digital.
 On top of this you have all of the benefits of 35mm, here I am talking about top notch equipment that costs next to nothing, full frame, archival storage of your work, beautiful pictures etc. etc. but that is beside the point – just remember, every time you hit the shutter on your 35mm camera you are spending about 12 pence, about the equivalent of taking a sip of beer.Follow twhittlesea.com on WordPress.com